statamic/docs/content/collections/docs/deployment.md

 title: 'Deployment'
 intro: Statamic is a modern PHP application, built as a [Laravel](https://laravel.com) package, and is deployed like any standard Laravel application.
 Here are a few common deployment solutions.
 template: page
-updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
-updated_at: 1568748406
 blueprint: page
 id: c4f17d05-78bd-41bf-8e06-8dd52f6ec154
 ---
+## Overview

+Deployments are the process of moving the Statamic site you've built — whether on your local computer or distributed across a team — to the production (aka "live") server for the whole world (wide web) to see.

+At its most simple level, it's just the act moving files from your computer to another computer — the web server.
+There are many ways to do it, from a slow and painfully manual FTP upload (please don't), to a lightning quick git push with auto-deployment.

+The deployment options available to you will depend on the type of hosting scenario you're using.
+Let's talk about servers first.

-## Solutions Overview
+## Common Deployment Solutions

-There are several ways to host and deploy a Statamic application to production, depending on your needs and expertise.
+There are several popular ways to host and deploy a Statamic application to production, depending on your needs and expertise.
 Common solutions include:

 ### Managed VPS

-We recommend VPS hosting as the best all around solution for Statamic deployments.
-VPS gives you the ability to manage your own server instance, allowing for full SSH access and scalability should you need the extra horsepower.
+**We recommend VPS hosting as the best all around solution for Statamic deployments.** A VPS gives you the ability to manage your own server instance, allowing for full SSH access and scalability, without the security risks of other customers on the same server doing Lord knows what (as with shared).

 - [Digital Ocean](https://m.do.co/c/6469827e2269)
 - [Linode](https://www.linode.com/)
 - [Vultr](https://www.vultr.com/)

 We highly recommend combining VPS with a server management service to help you provision and configure your server.
-These services also help to make Statamic deployment extremely easy using common Git push-to-deploy strategies.
+These services also help to make Statamic deployment _extremely easy_ using common Git push-to-deploy strategies.
+Yes, they cost a little extra, but they're worth every penny, Euro, rupee, or doubloon.

 - [Laravel Forge](https://forge.laravel.com/)
 - [Ploi.io](https://ploi.io/)